-11.1 The Physician may, with the written consent of the Agency, subcontract or assign any of the Services.
-The consent of the Agency will not be unreasonably withheld.
-The Physician will ensure that any contract between the Physician and a subcontractor will require that the subcontractor comply with all relevant terms of the Contract.
+- 11.1 The Physician may, with the written consent of the Agency, subcontract or assign any of the Services.
+The consent of the Agency will not be unreasonably withheld. - 11.2 The Physician will ensure that any contract between the Physician and a subcontractor will require that the subcontractor comply with all relevant terms of the Contract-, including that the subcontractor sign a waiver/assignment in the form set out at Appendix 3.
+Further, the Physician will provide a copy of that waiver/assignment to the Agency prior to the subcontractor providing any Services under this Contract. - 11.3 Prior to subcontracting any of their obligations, the Physician will review the capabilities, knowledge and experience of the potential subcontractor in a manner sufficient to establish that the potential subcontractor is able to meet the requirements of this Contract. - 11.4 No subcontract relieves the Physician from their obligations or liabilities under this Contract.

-- 12.1 The Physician will invoice the Agency for all the Services provided in a form acceptable to the Agency, substantially in the form set out at Appendix 2A. - 12.2 The Agency will pay the Physician pursuant to Appendix 2. - 12.3 The Physician is entitled to access the Benefit Plans as defined and described in the Benefits Subsidiary Agreement (as defined in the Physician Master Agreement). - 12.4 The Agency must forward the necessary information with respect to the Physician to the Doctors of BC Benefits Department, at the address set out below, prior to March 31 of each year in which the Contract is in effect.
+- 12.1 The Physician will invoice the Agency for all the Services provided in a form acceptable to the Agency, substantially in the form set out at Appendix 2A. - 12.2 The Agency will pay the Physician pursuant to Appendix 2. - 12.3 The Physician is entitled to access the Benefit Plans as defined and described in the Benefits Subsidiary Agreement (as defined in the Physician Master Agreement).

+12.4 The Agency must forward the necessary information with respect to the Physician to the Doctors of BC Benefits Department, at the address set out below, prior to March 31 of each year in which the Contract is in effect.
 The Physician will provide the Agency with any information necessary for the Physician to access the Benefit Plans not in the possession of the Agency.